 By Pat Anson, PNN Editor

-The risks were strongest for people who were prescribed pregabalin and were most pronounced among adolescents and young adults aged 15 to 24.
+A recent study in the British Medical Journal found the drugs increase the risk of suicide, overdose and traffic accidents in younger people.
+The risks were strongest for those taking pregabalin and were most pronounced among adolescents and young adults aged 15 to 24.
 Patients aged 55 and older taking gabapentinoids were not at greater risk.